-14.0 CHILDREN MISSING FROM EDUCATION

-A child going missing, particularly repeatedly, can act as a vital warning sign of a range of safeguarding risks, including abuse and neglect, which may include sexual abuse or exploitation; child criminal exploitation; mental health problems; substance abuse and other issues.
+14.0 CHILDREN MISSING FROM EDUCATION This means that in our school we will: 14.0 CHILDREN MISSING FROM EDUCATION A child going missing, particularly repeatedly, can act as a vital warning sign of a range of safeguarding risks, including abuse and neglect, which may include sexual abuse or exploitation; child criminal exploitation; mental health problems; substance abuse and other issues.
 Early intervention is necessary to identify the existence of any underlying safeguarding risks and to help prevent the risk of them going missing in future.
 Work around attendance and Missing from Education will be coordinated with safeguarding interventions.
 The school must notify the Local Authority of any pupil/student who fails to attend school regularly after making reasonable enquiries, or has been absent without the school's permission for a continuous period of 5 days or more.

-The school (regardless of designation) must also notify the Local Authority of any pupil/student who is to be deleted from the admission register because s/he:

-- Has been taken out of school by their parents and is being educated outside the school system (e.g. home education) - Has ceased to attend school and no longer lives within a reasonable distance of the school at which s/he is registered (moved within the city, within the country or moved abroad but failed to notify the school of the change) - Displaced as a result of a crisis e.g. domestic violence or homelessness - Has been certified by the school medical officer as unlikely to be in a fit state of health to attend school before ceasing to be of compulsory school age, and neither s/he nor his/her parent has indicated the intention to continue to attend the school after ceasing to be of compulsory school age - Is in custody for a period of more than four months due to a final court order and the proprietor does not reasonably believe that s/he will return to the school at the end of that period - Has been permanently excluded
+The school (regardless of designation) must also notify the Local Authority of any pupil/student who fails to attend school system (e.g. home education) Has been taken out of school by their parents and is being educated outside the school system (e.g. home education) Has ceased to attend school and no longer lives within a reasonable distance of the school at which s/he is registered (moved within the city, within the country or moved abroad but failed to notify the school of the change) Displaced as a result of a crisis e.g. domestic violence or homelessness Has been certified by the school medical officer as unlikely to be in a fit state of health to attend school before ceasing to be of compulsory school age, and neither s/he nor his/her parent has indicated the intention to continue to attend the school after ceasing to be of compulsory school age This means that in our school we will: Hold two or more emergency contact numbers for each pupil.
+All our attendance work will liaise closely with the DSL.
+We will adapt our attendance monitoring on an individual basis to ensure the safety of each child at our school Our school will demonstrate that we have taken reasonable enquiries to ascertain the whereabouts of pupils that would be considered 'missing'.
+We will work closely with the CME Team, School Admissions Service and the Elective Home Education Team • Is in custody for a period of more than four months due to a final court order and the proprietor does not reasonably believe that s/he will return to the school at the end of that period Has been permanently excluded